Immortality-IMT/Make-A.I.-Do-Science/README.md

 The scientific method involves 5 steps and 5 competencies which the A.I. must perform.
 The 6 models must...

-### 1. Ask a question that is pertinent to knowledge creation.
-Develop an aim.
+### 1. Generate a question that is pertinent to knowledge creation.

    The scientific method starts when you ask a question about something that you observe: How, What, When, Who, Which, Why, or Where?